Documentation

 This section explains the usage of ISC’s own shortcodes and their parameters.

-5.2 Display in Per-page list
+5.1 Display the Per-page list

 To manually place the Per-page list into any page or post, use the shortcode block to place the following shortcode in the specified page or post: